Molecular Breast Imaging (MBI) and Breast Specific Gamma Imaging (BSGI):

 What is it?
 Molecular Breast Imaging (MBI) and Breast Specific Gamma Imaging (BSGI) are both specialized nuclear medicine breast imaging techniques that require intravenous injection of a radioactive agent.
 Due to differences in equipment, BSGI requires a higher radiation dose than MBI.

-Benefits: MBI, performed with a low-radiation-dose protocol, detects an additional 7 to 8 cancers per thousand women screened compared to mammography alone, and is being used at the Mayo Clinici,ii in screening research trials and now in usual clinical practice.
-One recent study from a community practice showed similar added cancer detection rate from MBI.iii,iv
+Benefits: MBI, performed with a low-radiation-dose protocol, detects an additional 7 to 8 cancers per thousand women screened compared to mammography alone, and is being used at the Mayo Clinic [1, 2] in screening research trials and now in usual clinical practice.
+Similar results have been observed in community practice [3, 4].